jpype-project/jpype/doc/dbapi2.rst

 new type which must match a SQL typename.
 Use ``typeinfo`` on the connection to get the list of available types.

-It may necessary to define a custom getter function which defining a new type so that the custom return type accurately reflects the column type.
+It may be necessary to define a custom getter function when defining a new type so that the custom return type accurately reflects the column type.

 .. code-block:: python